Buying Tickets to Falmouth

 From Falmouth Town station it’s a short walk into the heart of Falmouth with its streets full of independent shops, cafes and restaurants.

-As you walk into town you will pass the National Maritime Museum.
+As you walk into town you will pass the National Maritime Museum (pre-book to visit).
 Located on Discovery Quay it celebrates the rich maritime heritage of Cornwall and has some fabulous exhibitions and talks throughout the year.

 Carrying on down the main street you will be spoilt for choice for places to have a coffee or a bite to eat.